 “Summer training is important for athletes because it helps them build endurance and avoid injuries during the season, so it’s important that everyone is aware of how to manage hot conditions and know the signs an athlete is struggling to avoid a serious situation that could affect an athlete’s performance all season,” added Dr. Khatib.

 Akron Children’s Hospital supports local student-athletes by providing athletic training services at dozens of local high schools.
 Our athletic trainers work with the Akron Children’s sports medicine team to help diagnose and treat sports- and activity-related injuries and illnesses.
-For more information or to make an appointment, call 330-543-8260.
+For more information, talk to your provider or schedule an appointment.